Olwar/sales-prediction-ex/Readme.md

 No pre-processing steps were needed for the data, it didn't include any missing or outlier values.

 ### Feature Engineering:
-Feature Engineering was done for the LSTM and Prophet.
+Manual feature engineering was done for the LSTM and Prophet.
 Lagged sales from 1 to 5 days were added and rolling mean of 5, 10, 15 and 20 days' sales were added.
-Adding Features did improve Prophet's performance in the test but it couldn't predict into the future.
+Adding Features did improve Prophet's performance.
+ARIMA has built-in feature engineering for moving average, lagged features and degree of differencing.
+The selected parameters for this are explain in the Results section.

 ### Model Selection:
 There are many models that can be used for Time-Series forecasting.
 These include Linear Regression, ARIMA, Random Forest, XGBoost,